 We have had to cope with overwhelming feelings of uncertainty, fear, loss and turmoil – undeniably, it’s been a lot and we have all just had to muddle through.

-Working throughout the pandemic, albeit from home, has provided me with a semblance of normality, add to that having to write my master’s thesis and I was both busy and distracted.
+Working throughout the pandemic, albeit from home, has provided me with a semblance of normality.
+I live in hope for a future employee vaccination policy that can bring us all back, but for now I am happy to simply have something to mark the days.
+Add to that having to write my master’s thesis and I was both busy and distracted.
 Despite being busy, every time I took a moment to gather my thoughts, I would find it hard not to dwell on the worst-case scenarios, anyone else?

 It has been hard in ways I could never have imagined.
 For months I only left our flat for daily exercise or a socially distanced catch up with family in their driveway.
 The world as we know it, reduced to the confines of our homes.
 A year of plans and holidays completely erased only to have to take things day by day.